-Supporting solutions to the challenge of delivering 30 hours
+Supporting solutions to the challenge of delivering early years entitlements

 The Department for Education (DfE) awarded Childcare Works a national support contract.
-The project works with providers and local authorities on the implementation of the extended entitlement to 30-hours for working parents 2016-2020.
+The project worked with providers and local authorities on the implementation of the extended entitlement to 30-hours for working parents 2016-2020.
 All content from the Childcare Works website has now been transferred to DfE and can be found here: https://app-t1pr-seycp.azurewebsites.net

-Childcare Works is a partnership between Hempsall’s, Action for Children, and Mott MacDonald and follows our success in delivering the Achieving Two Year Olds (A2YO) national support contract.
+Childcare Works is a partnership between Hempsall’s and Mott MacDonald and follows our success in delivering the Achieving Two Year Olds (A2YO) national support contract.
 Between 2012 and 2016 we worked on the implementation of the free early learning entitlement for least advantaged two-year-olds.
 A project that saw take-up levels rise to nearly 70% of eligible children.

-Childcare Works has the aim of achieving the delivery of childcare for two- three- and four-year-olds in ways in which high-quality childcare is accessible, flexible and affordable.
-In doing so, we will work directly with providers, local authority early years teams, and their partners, and central government.
+The Childcare Works DfE contract had the aim of achieving the delivery of childcare for two- three- and four-year-olds in ways in which high-quality childcare is accessible, flexible and affordable.
+In doing so, we worked directly with providers, local authority early years teams, and their partners, and central government.

-We know such reforms bring many challenges and we are a team experienced in finding solutions – as we did with the two-year-old entitlement.
-We are providing a data and intelligence led approach, where our universal offer to all local authorities in England is overlaid with a significant allocation of resource to a targeted programme.
-This programme focuses on addressing the barriers to implementation, and directs time and effort where it is needed most and will have the biggest impact.”
+We knew such reforms bring many challenges and our team is experienced in finding solutions – as we did with the two-year-old entitlement.
+We provided a data and intelligence led approach, where our universal offer to all local authorities in England was overlaid with a significant allocation of resource to a targeted programme.
+This programme focused on addressing the barriers to implementation, and directed time and effort where it was needed most and would have the biggest impact.

 Key elements of the project:

 - Progress Sharing Meetings (PS Meetings) each term for local authorities

 - A regular Progress Review Form (PR Form) to monitor LA progress and identify support and challenge needs

-- Each local authority has a nominated Programme Adviser
+- Each local authority had a nominated Programme Adviser

-- A programme of In-depth sessions to look at issues, barriers and solutions in detail
+- A programme of In-depth sessions looked at issues, barriers and solutions in detail

 - Training for trainers and Business Support Officers on solutions for 30-hours and business change